Our extended family has grown quite a bit over the years to include Cousin iPad, Auntie iPhone, Grannie Kindle, and that crazy Uncle Android.

 Caution: Make sure to leave enough space from the hole to the edge of the table for better stabilization.

-STEP 3: Finishing – a futuristic, retro, table with a charging station
+STEP 3: Finishing – a futuristic, retro, table with a USB charging station

 Now you can roughen up the surfaces of your LACK table, to your liking (if you’ve decided for shabby look), using the sandpaper.